hrgdavor/jsx6/libs/signal/doc/signals.md

 - create a new signal
 - take initial value of all dependent signals
-- pass the values to template function to produce value
+- pass the values to template function to produce the derived value
-- listen for changes on all dependent signals and produce new value on change
+- listen for changes on all dependent signals and produce new derived value on change

 Without using compiler tricks like Svelte, an **auto-magic** signal composer needs to setup a trap, then call the function and catch access to any signal during the call, and subscribe to changes.
 This may not sound like a hard task to some, but I imagine it being difficult to implement well, and also debug if something goes wrong.